Delta Air Lines Inc Earnings - Q1 2026 Analysis & Highlights

 • Industry Trends and Dynamics

-• Double-digit spend growth on the Delta American Express card portfolio, building on the prior year's double-digit growth.
+• Double-digit spend growth on the Delta American Express card portfolio, building on prior year's double-digit growth.

 • Competitive Landscape